lucas-koontz/Review-Scraper/README.md

 ## Score System for **DealerRater.com**

-Reviews content are analysed in  `ReviewScraper::SentimentAnalyser` which uses [Sentimental](https://github.com/7compass/sentimental) to verify how positive a endorsement is.
+Reviews content is analysed in  `ReviewScraper::SentimentAnalyser` which uses [Sentimental](https://github.com/7compass/sentimental) to verify how positive an endorsement is.

-We are encapsulating in this service so any other analysis tool can be easily implemented in the future.
+We are encapsulating this service so any other analysis tool can be easily implemented in the future.

 `ReviewScraper::SentimentAnalyser` is a service that receives a `text` and a `modifier` and returns a score.
 For DealerRater:
 - `text`: content of a review.
-- `modifier`: average rating given by a customer.
+- `modifier`: the average rating is given by a customer.

 `text` is analyzed by each word and not the sentence.
 So at this time, complex sentences (e.g. containing sarcasm) might be misinterpreted.